 One of the individuals arrested was Bay County Commissioner Keith Baker, who is the owner of Tri-State Climate Solutions LLC.
-Baker faces charges of workers’ compensation fraud, bid tampering, and official misconduct.
+The county commissioner faces charges of workers’ compensation fraud, bid tampering, and official misconduct.
 He was booked into Bay County Jail.
 Attorney information wasn’t available at the time of writing.

 According to the Bay County Sheriff’s Office, the charges against the four men are the result of a corruption investigation into debris removal work conducted in the City of Lynn Haven during the aftermath of Hurricane Michael in October 2018.
 The work, which was contracted to Erosion Control Specialists (ECS), Inc., included removing hurricane debris, tree debris, and household garbage from roadways and culverts.
 It was paid for by the Federal Emergency Management Agency (FEMA).

-ECS reportedly subcontracted the work to the companies owned by Baker, Wilson, Morin, and Russell.
+ECS reportedly subcontracted the work to the companies owned by the defendants.
 During the investigation into suspected corruption, investigators learned that those four companies didn’t pay workers’ compensation coverage, federal income taxes, or Social Security taxes during the period in question.

-Around seven months after the demolition job was awarded to ECS, Baker left his job with Panama City and his company, Tri-State Climate Solutions, was almost immediately contracted by ECS to do trash pickup in Lynn Haven.
-Baker was purportedly paid $150,000 by ECS for six weeks of work.
-The result of this investigation led to Baker’s charges of bid tampering by a public servant and official misconduct.
+Around seven months after the demolition job was awarded to ECS, the accused county commissioner left his job with Panama City and his company, Tri-State Climate Solutions, was almost immediately contracted by ECS to do trash pickup in Lynn Haven.
+He was purportedly paid $150,000 by ECS for six weeks of work.
+The result of this investigation led to his charges of bid tampering by a public servant and official misconduct.

 “We are disappointed to learn of the charges filed against Keith by the state, and we are certain justice will be forthcoming,” Philip Griffits, chairman of the Bay County Commission, said in a statement.
 “Despite this troubling situation, the Bay County Commission and its hundreds of dedicated employees will continue to work hard every day to serve the public with honor and integrity.”

-Baker resigned from his county seat after his arrest on June 23.
-Baker, Wilson, and Morin have a court appearance scheduled on August 3.
-Russell has not yet been apprehended.
+The former commissioner resigned from his county seat after his arrest on June 23.
+The other three defendants have a court appearance scheduled on August 3.
+The other accused person has not yet been apprehended.